msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     :correct: a
     :feedback_d: No. Trace the path that the turtle makes on paper.
 Then color every point that lies between two points on this path.
     :feedback_a: Correct!
 The turtle starts drawing at (-100, 0), goes up to (-100,100), then right to (100,100), and then down to (100,0), forming three sides of a rectangle; filling the shape creates the top-left image, with the turtle still at (100,0) and facing right.
-    :feedback_b: No. Trace the path that the turtle makes paper.
+    :feedback_b: No. Trace the path that the turtle makes on paper.
 Then color every point that lies between two points on this path.
     :feedback_c: No. Trace the path that the turtle makes on paper.
 Then color every point that lies between two points on this path.

     Pretend to be a ``turtle`` and follow the instructions in the next